 Why and How Photographing Geladas from an Artistic Perspective

 Gelada is an extraordinary primate to photograph.
-We devoted an article to this animal after our first trip to Ethiopia.
-Since then, we have made three trips, the third being quite recent.
-One of our three goals was to create artistic photographs of gelada.
-We spent five days photographing them at an altitude of over 3500 meters (11,500 feet).
+I devoted an article to this animal after my first trip to Ethiopia.
+Since then, I have made three trips, the third being quite recent.
+One of my three goals was to create artistic photographs of gelada.
+I spent five days photographing them at an altitude of over 3500 meters (11,500 feet).

 An Endangered Species

 Gelada primates are an endangered species.
 Today, these creatures are only visible in the highlands of Ethiopia.
 Originating millions of years ago, this herbivore feeds in green meadows.
 Unfortunately, the growth of man-made land, even in the Simien National Park, is causing the disappearance of the natural habitat of the gelada.
 In addition, soils are eroding rapidly.
 Food sources are shrinking.

 Numerous scientific studies are being conducted to better understand the lifestyle of the gelada, for example, within the community conservation area of Menz-Guassa.